 Detect color with a Viam Rover

-The Vision Service enables a robot to use its cameras to see and interpret the world around it.
+The vision service enables a robot to use its cameras to see and interpret the world around it.
 The service also allows you to create different types of detectors with which the robot can recognize objects, scan QR codes, perform optical quality inspections, sort different colored objects, take measurements, and more.

 You can follow this tutorial with a rented Viam Rover or with your own Viam Rover.

-Add the Vision Service to detect a color
+Add the vision service to detect a color

-This tutorial uses the hex color #7a4f5c (a reddish color).
+This tutorial uses the color #7a4f5c or rgb(122, 79, 92) (a reddish color).

 Hex color #7a4f5c: A color swatch for the color that you will be detecting with your color detector.
 It's a reddish, maroon color.